tfdeepnet/end2/week8/README.md

 3.  **insertSynonymNTimes**(self , input , numTimes):

-This method is used to insert synonym for a word **n** number of times , this is a way to emphasise some words in the sentence.Wordnet library is used to get synonym for a word.The list of synonym is narrowed down based on domain.SInce these sentences are about movie , so the domain is set to celluloid etc.More about domain information can be found at domains - https://wndomains.fbk.eu/hierarchy.html
+This method is used to insert synonym for a word **n** number of times , this is a way to emphasize some words in the sentence.Wordnet library is used to get synonym for a word.The list of synonym is narrowed down based on domain.SInce these sentences are about movie , so the domain is set to celluloid etc.More about domain information can be found at domains - https://wndomains.fbk.eu/hierarchy.html